cmmorrow/sci-analysis/README.md

 ### What is sci-analysis?
 sci-analysis is a python package for quickly performing statistical data analysis.
 It provides a graphical representation of the supplied data as well as the statistical analysis. sci-analysis is smart enough to determine the correct analysis and tests to perform based on the shape of the data you provide, as well as how the data is distributed.

-The types of analysis that can be performed are histograms of numeric or categorical data, bivariate analysis of two numeric vectors, and one-way analysis of variance.
+The types of analysis that can be performed are histograms of numeric or categorical data, bivariate analysis of two numeric data vectors, and one-way analysis of variance.

 ### What's new in sci-analysis version 2.0?